olutmatkaijian/MegatronicsV1_Tipps/README.md

 So far this is all I got, now the bootloader seems to be installed "correctly" - at least it verifies to the correct hex value.
 However, I still cannot upload any Sketches yet.

 There's two more things I will test: A shorter USB cable, and pressing the reset button right after compilation of the firmware.
+The issue with `stk500v2_ReciveMessage(): timeout` still remains, but the IDE seems to be correctly configured to notice the board.